String.Compare Method (String, String, CultureInfo, CompareOptions)

 The comparison uses the culture parameter to obtain culture-specific information, such as casing rules and the alphabetical order of individual characters.
 For example, a particular culture could specify that certain combinations of characters be treated as a single character, that uppercase and lowercase characters be compared in a particular way, or that the sort order of a character depends on the characters that precede or follow it.

-The method is designed primarily for use in sorting or alphabetizing operations.
+The Equals method.method is designed primarily for use in sorting or alphabetizing operations.
 It should not be used when the primary purpose of the method call is to determine whether two strings are equivalent (that is, when the purpose of the method call is to test for a return value of zero).
-To determine whether two strings are equivalent, call the Equals method.
+To determine whether two strings are equivalent, call the

 The comparison can be further specified by the options parameter, which consists of one or more members of the CompareOptions enumeration.
 However, because the purpose of this method is to conduct a culture-sensitive string comparison, the CompareOptions.Ordinal and CompareOptions.OrdinalIgnoreCase values have no effect.

-Either or both comparands can be a null reference (Nothing in Visual Basic).
+Either or both comparands can be null.
 By definition, any string, including String.Empty, compares greater than a null reference, and two null references compare equal to each other.

 The following example compares two strings in three different ways: using linguistic comparison for the en-US culture; using linguistic case-sensitive comparison for the en-US culture; and using an ordinal comparison.
 It illustrates how the three methods of comparison produce three different results.